Bruin-Dev/Intelygenz/services/lumin-billing-report/README.md

         -somepackage
             -somemodule_test.py

-Test files put under tests directory will be auto-discovered by pytest as long as their module name ends with *_test.py To run the test suite of a service, navigate to the root of the project (in this case, bruin-bridge) and type `pytest --cov` in a shell.
+Test files put under tests' directory will be auto-discovered by pytest as long as their module name ends with *_test.py To run the test suite of a service, navigate to the root of the project (in this case, bruin-bridge) and type `pytest --cov` in a shell.
 Pycharm can also be easily configured for that purpose, in order to debug tests.